 Your doctor may also send you certain medical information, such as:

-- Notifications or reminders to take or refill your medication.
+- Notifications to take or refill your medication.

 - Detailed instructions on managing and treating your health condition at home and what critical symptoms you should watch out for.